Abhyush15/Pacman_clone/README.md

 Clone the Repository.

 ## Running:
-Just execute the "Pacman.exe" file from "Executable" directory.
+Just execute the "Pacman.exe" file.

 ## Created by :-- Abhyush